rcl-learn/docs/subscription/refund.md

 All subscription payments are final for all the SOFTWARE APPLICATIONS AND SERVICES provide by  RCL Global LLC, which include:

+- RCL Learn Platform
+- RCL Verifiable Credentials Web Wallet
-- RCL Verifiable Credentials Issuer App
+- RCL Verifiable Credentials Wallet

 RCL Global LLC does not offer any money-back guarantees.